Environmental Emergency – If your complaint is concerning an environmental emergency, please call 911 to report the incident.

 To file a complaint, please complete the online Complaint Form to provide us with the information we need to investigate your concern.
 Complaint Forms must be complete before an investigation will be started.
 You may be contacted by an Environmental Health Sanitarian for additional information, so be sure your day time contact information is accurate.
 If we cannot verify your identity or contact you for follow-up, your complaint will not be investigated.

 - Western Upper Peninsula Health Department Environmental Health staff may call you to discuss the complaint or incident and gather more information.
 We will evaluate the complaint to determine if the situation is within the regulatory scope of the health department.
 We may refer the complaint to the appropriate state, township, or city agency.

 - We may call the responsible party to see if they are aware of the issue, and to discuss what they are doing to remediate the situation.
 We may go to the complaint site to confirm the complaint information and gather more information.

 - Michigan’s Public Health Code, and local codes and ordinances within WUPHD’s jurisdiction will be enforced if the complaint investigation finds violations.

 - Animal Waste and Disposal of Dead Animals – https://www.michigan.gov/mdard/animals/disposal

 - Mold & Pests – WUPHD does not have the equipment or resources to test for mold, detect odors or other harmful substances, or remove bed bugs.
 Information about these topics is available on this website.

 - Junk – WUPHD does not enforce township blight ordinances.
-If you are concerned about abandoned or unmaintained buildings, and junk accumulation on a property, contact your township or city government office.
+If you are concerned about junk accumulation on a property, contact your township or city government office.